 - Compression massages loosen your tense muscles

 - Heat therapy ensures the level of pain

 Summary: Get a massage chair to relax sore muscles.
 Choose the correct programs and features, such as Shiatsu, air massage, and heat therapy.

 2. Reduce Stress, Tension, and Anxiety

-There’s a lot of science explaining how massage chairs contribute to your stress reduction.
-Some articles show massage chairs reduce your blood pressure and cortisol levels.
+There’s a lot of science explaining how they contribute to your stress reduction.
+Some articles show them reduce your blood pressure and cortisol levels.